 Decreased visual acuity (amblyopia) is a feature of many ocular diseases.
 Spots and halos before the eyes occur in early cataract.
 Halos may also occur in glaucoma.
 Diminution of the visual field may signify disease of the retina, the optic disk, or the visual neural pathways, which include the optic nerve, chiasm, radiation, and visual cortex.
 Night blindness may result from vitamin A deficiency and retinal degenerative diseases.
 Double vision (diplopia) is a feature of eye muscle dysfunction.

 Eye discharge may represent increased tearing (eg, in allergy) or inflammation of the conjunctiva.
 Microscopic examination of the discharge shows the type of inflammatory cells present and the presence of viral and chlamydial inclusions when these agents are involved.
 The presence of numerous eosinophils is typical of allergic conjunctivitis, while neutrophils dominate in acute infectious conjunctivitis.
 Gram stain for bacteria and potassium hydroxide preparations for fungi are of value in some cases.

 Inspection of the eyes may disclose evidence of strabismus (muscle imbalance), hemorrhage, congestion, jaundice, swelling, displacements of the eye such as proptosis (forward displacement), and the presence of tumors.
-Ophthalmoscopic examination may reveal abnormalities of the anterior chamber (eg, hypopyon and hyphema—pus and blood, respectively, in the anterior chamber), lens (eg, early cataract, dislocation), vitreous (eg, hemorrhage), retina (eg, diabetic and hypertensive retinopathy, retinal degenerative diseases, detachment, hemorrhages, exudates, changes in retinal vessels), and optic ...
+Ophthalmoscopic examination may reveal abnormalities of the anterior chamber (eg, hypopyon and hyphema—pus and blood, respectively, in the anterior chamber), lens (eg, early cataract, dislocation), vitreous (eg, hemorrhage), retina (eg, diabetic and hypertensive retinopathy, retinal degenerative diseases, detachment, hemorrhages, exudates, changes in ...